Boosie Badazz Pleads Guilty to Federal Gun Charge

 Plea Deal and Potential Sentence

-Boosie’s Statement and Community Impact
+Boosie’s Statement and Community Reaction

 Upcoming Sentencing Hearing